BiznessFish/Twitter-Coachella-Grouping/README.md

 We can see some interesting things right off the bat.
 For example, Hispanic artists like Rosalía, Mon Laferte, Bad Bunny are all clustered as dark green.
 Orange seems to be the cluster of "festival" music; Hardstyle DJs like Kayzo, Deep House artists like Yotto, or Techno artists like Cirez D. Light blue and lavender both seem to be, at least from my perspective, more popular and well known artists like BLACKPINK or Ariana Grande.

+There are definitely more interesting insights that can be gained from this data.
+Visualizing this in Gephi is just one of them!